 - Global Distribution: Once purchased, apps can be distributed to users anywhere the app is available in the App Store, in the event VPP is unavailable.

 Many businesses provide devices to employees to take advantage of the Device Enrollment Program (DEP) or supervised mode for extra security.
 If a user has a corporate-owned device, they receive work apps without entering an Apple ID.
 This means that their work apps won’t associate with their Apple ID or sync to their personal Apple devices, and personal apps won’t show up on their corporate devices—keeping these apps private.

 Users no longer have to decide between using their personal Apple ID for work purposes or maintaining multiple Apple IDs for work and personal accounts.

 2. Shared Devices

 Our customers have used device-based license assignments to improve the user experience and drive adoption of applications.
-IT can now make sure BYOD users have the apps they need to collaborate, communicate and be productive—without requiring end users to accept a VPP invitation or enter their Apple ID password.
+IT can now make sure bring-your-own-device (BYOD) users have the apps they need to collaborate, communicate and be productive—without requiring end users to accept a VPP invitation or enter their Apple ID password.

 Keep in Mind

-AirWatch cloud customer environments have been upgraded to take advantage of the new features, and on-premises customers simply need to ensure they are running AirWatch 8.2 FP1.
+AirWatch cloud customer environments have been upgraded to take advantage of the new features, and on-premises customers simply need to ensure they are running AirWatch 8.2 FP1 or above.